Facilitation

 Make Your Mark

+An empty page is a lot like an empty stage.
 Many people who want to draw are stopped by self-consciousness and comparison.
-Even working artists can become rigid, disconnected from spontaneity.
-This workshop addresses an underserved gap: the interplay between drawing and live performance.
+Even working artists and performers can become rigid, disconnected from spontaneity.

-This two-day workshop is designed for all skill levels to foster thinking visually and explore the relationship between drawing and performing.
-A confident line springs from the the same commitment to an improvised choice on stage.
+This two-day workshop is designed for improvisors of all artistic skill levels to foster thinking visually and explore the vibrant relationship between drawing and performing.
+Participants will learn emerging improvisational drawing formats and collaborate to design their own novel format.

 Skill growth